mreza0100/mamzi.net.github.io/pages/universe/god.md

 But, for Spinoza, you and the door are both substance, because you are part of the nature, and the door is also part of the nature, so you and the door are part of the same thing, which he calls God.
 So don't think that you are God, but you are part of God as much as the door is part of God.

+> [2P10] (https://ethica.bc.edu/#/element/2P10) The being of substance does not appertain to the essence of man—in other words, substance does not constitute the actual being of man.

 ### Difference between You, the door, and the God

 There is no difference at all, each are substance with different modes.
 The first 2 are part of the nature, and the last one is the nature itself.
 I say door because I seen people who think all of us are God by Spinoza's definition, but it's not the case, we are part of the nature as much as everything else as one united field, which he calls God.
+I do not have an opinion that if Spinoza's point was to make us feel like we are God, he is just trying to show how the same rules apply to everything in the nature, and we are part of it.

 In many sentences in your day to day life, you can easily change the word "God" with "Nature" and it will still make sense.